orenyacouhail/Hailo-Application-Code-Examples/runtime/python/pose_estimation/README.md

 - The example expects a HEF which contains the HailoRT Postprocess
 - The script assumes that the image is in one of the following formats: .jpg, .jpeg, .png or .bmp
 - The annotated files will be saved in the `output_images` folder.
+- The number of input images should be divisible by the batch_size

 Disclaimer
 ----------